-22 May Classroom Turnaround: How do you turn around a class that you’ve let get out of control?
+22 May 4 Steps to Classroom Turnaround: How do you turn around a class that you’ve let get out of control?

 I recently walked into a classroom to hear a teacher tell a student across the room “Jason, you’re on step 6 on the consequence chart.”
 It was only 9:40 am!
 I wondered to myself what this student could have possibly done so wrong to be on step 6 of 7 so early in the day.
 It was obvious to me that there was a broken relationship between the teacher and Jason in dire need of repair.